Likert Scale Definition

 The Likert scale is named after the American psychologist Rensis Likert, who first developed the 5-point scale.
-Likert scale questions help you discover exactly how your customers feel about your website user experience, product or service satisfaction, and customer service experience.
+Likert scale questions help you discover exactly how your customers feel about your website customer experience, product or service satisfaction, and customer service experience.

 A Likert scale can, technically, consist of any number of points, but most people choose to use 5 or 7 points.
 The key is to give your customers a wide enough range of answers that they feel they are selecting the option that best articulates how they feel.

 The advantage (and disadvantage) of an odd number of responses is that there will always be a middle-ground (neutral) answer for the customer to select.
 You can also provide an even number of points; however, this will force your customers to choose a side (more on this below).

 Likert Scale Questions

 There are four core types of Likert scale questions:

 Often, you’ll see Likert scale questions used when you want your user or customer to tell you how they feel about a series of statements, but you can use them to answer individual questions, too.

 Below, you’ll find examples of the types of Likert scale questions:

 Choose the option that most closely identifies with how you feel about the following statement: